 - The structure-based definition is purely syntactic it captured the information in the monitor (states and transitions) as explicit structures, then left the interpreter to figure out what those structures mean (that's why it's called an interpreter).
-This is the same style that we used to capture slides, and also the same style that most of you took on the tax form designs. - The function-based definition exploits some knowledge about what a monitor does it goes beyond what the notation looks like and also considers what the notation will be used for (in other words, it takes the semantics of the monitors into account, rather than just the syntax).
+This is the same style that we used to capture slides (in class) and animations (in lab). - The function-based definition exploits some knowledge about what a monitor does it goes beyond what the notation looks like and also considers what the notation will be used for (in other words, it takes the semantics of the monitors into account, rather than just the syntax).
 This style leaves less work for interp-monitor, because much of the work gets buried in the definition of the monitor itself-the monitor IS already a (Scheme) program that runs itself!